 When you or someone you love is battling an addiction, it can feel like the whole world is against you.
 However, it’s important to remember that the opposite of addiction is connection.
 Connection is what nearly all people battling are craving, whether they realize it or not.
 It’s the human connection that each person needs in order to feel loved, supported, and understood.
 If you’re struggling with addiction, know that you are not alone and there is help available.
 Seek out support groups or counseling to support you on your journey to recovery.
 To learn more about group therapy options at our substance abuse treatment program, please contact Fort Behavioral Health today at 844.332.1807.

 Addiction is, by its very nature, isolating.
-The things we do to maintain the illness, to keep it secret and make it look normal separate us from the people in our lives.
-As the illness progresses, it simply becomes easier to hold ourselves apart.
-We stop trusting people, thinking they won’t understand, thinking they’ll judge us or, worse, leave.
-Shame and guilt fill us.
-Fear and anger and resentment control us, pushing us deeper into our addiction.
+The things people do to maintain their substance use, to keep it secret and make it look normal separate them from the people in their lives.
+As the illness progresses, it simply becomes easier to hold themselves apart.
+They stop trusting people, thinking they won’t understand, thinking they’ll judge them, or, worse, leave.
+Shame and guilt fill them.
+Fear, anger, and resentment control the individual, pushing them deeper into their addiction.

 Then, the incredible happens.
-We decide to recover, to get better and to change our lives.
-It’s a long, hard trip.
-It can be dangerous and confusing.
+The individual decides to recover, get better, and change their life.
+It’s a long, arduous experience.
+It can also be dangerous and confusing.
 While it is possible to do it alone, it is better to have someone who has gone this way before.
-Someone who has faced the obstacles and troubles and found ways around and through them.
-While the details of their journey might fifer from ours, their knowledge and resilience can help us along in ours.
+Having someone who has faced the obstacles and troubles and found ways around and through them can be quite helpful for many reasons.
+While the details of their journey might differ from the individual’s, their knowledge and resilience can help us along in ours.

-Picking up the phone or writing the email asking for help is a huge step, one we have to do alone but after that, there are people in the world who know how to help us.
-They might have personal experience.
-They might have special training.
-Or both.
-The important thing is that they have the ability to walk with us.
+Picking up the phone or writing an email asking for help is a huge step, one you have to do alone, but after that, there are people in the world who know how to help you.
+They might have personal experience, special training, or both.
+The important thing is that they have the ability to walk with you.
 They are the light in a dark night.